Coronavirus is a test that no one knows how to pass

 Joe Biden and Bernie Sanders canceled campaign events and made their own virus-related remarks, presaging a change in society that’s already underway.
 “It’s going to mean making some radical changes in our behavior,” Biden said.
 The pandemic is going to be “profoundly disturbing to a lot of the ways that we live our lives,” Gov. Jay Inslee (D-Wash.) said.

 On Wednesday night, President Trump addressed the nation from the Oval Office.
-Behind him were photos of his father, Fred Trump, whose own father died from the 1918 pandemic.
+Behind him were photos of his father, Fred Trump, whose own father died of the 1918 pandemic.

 “We are all in this together,” the president said.